Khrystyna Pohranychna: 2021

 In March 2021, Pohranychna tested positive for COVID-19 and had to miss the Sofia World Cup.
 She returned to competition at the Tashkent World Cup and placed seventh in the clubs and ribbon event finals.
 At the Ukrainian Championships, she won the all-around silver medal by only 0.100 behind Viktoriia Onopriienko.
 She then finished fifteenth in the all-around at the Pesaro World Cup.
 She competed at her first senior European Championships in Varna, Bulgaria.
 She only competed on the ribbon, helping the Ukrainian team place fifth and qualifying for the ribbon final.
 In the ribbon final, she placed sixth with a score of 22.000.
 In July, she competed at the Minsk World Challenge Cup and won her second World Cup medal, a bronze in the ribbon, and also placed sixth in the all-around.

 Pohranychna and Viktoriia Onopriienko were selected to represent Ukraine at the 2020 Summer Olympics in Tokyo.
 Pohranychna qualified for the individual all-around final in tenth place, ahead of Japan's Sumire Kita by 0.300.
 In the all-around final, she finished in ninth place ahead of Onopriienko with a total score of 95.100.
 After the Olympic Games, Pohranychna competed at the World Championships in Kitakyushu, Japan.
 In the ribbon final, she placed fourth with a score of 21.950 behind Alina Harnasko and Dina and Arina Averina.
 She also placed eighth in the hoop and clubs finals.
 She then competed in the all-around final and finished in eleventh place, and Ukraine placed fourth in the team competition.

 2022

 Pohranychna had surgery on her knee at the beginning of the year.

 She began volunteering as a medical assistant during the Russian invasion of Ukraine.

+2023

+She represented Ukraine at the 2021 Summer Universiade in Chengdu, China, which was postponed from 2021 to 2023 because of COVID-19 pandemic.
+She won silver medal in All-around, behind Hungarian Fanni Pigniczki and two gold medals in Apparatus finals (Hoop and Ribbon).

+2024

+She won bronze medal in All-around at Ukrainian National Championship in April.
+She competed at 1st European Cup in Baku, where she placed 12th in All-around Qualifications.

+2025

+On July 17-19, she represented Ukraine at the 2025 Summer Universiade in Essen, Germany, and took 14th place in all-around.
+She qualified to clubs final only, taking 8th place.